 GCSE and A-levels are the two main important exams of one like.
 Both exams are important and will help you to get into good colleges and universities.
-They will also help you to get your favorite job role.
+They will also help you to get your favourite job role.
 However many students do not know what is the main difference between the exams.

-The main difference between both of them is that GCSEs are usually taken before taking up A-levels.
+• The main difference between both of them is that GCSEs are usually taken before taking up A-levels.
 GCSEs are the base for you to get prepare for your A-levels.
-Also, the pass rate for A-levels is generally higher than for the GCSEs.
-Further, we have discussed about the differences in detail for your better understanding.

 What is the difference between A-Levels And GCSEs?